-If you reserve/pay for a ride, the F&W vans will drop you off at the bus or Amtrak stations.
+If you reserve/pay for a ride, the F&W vans will drop you off at the train or bus stop.
 You should be back in White River Junction by approximately noon.
 Breakfast is the last meal we serve, so plan for snacks or lunch if you'll need something for the ride home.